Skip to content

 })

-DoInTx starts a transaction with LevelSerializable and commits if the provided callback function returns nil.
+DoInTx initiates a transaction with LevelSerializable and commits if the provided callback function returns nil.
 If it returns any error, the transaction is rolled back.

-You don't need to pass tx object to query methods, they'll take the tx object from the context.
-Make sure to pass the context you got in the callback function to all query methods and use only query methods which easysqlite exports.
+It is unnecessary to pass the tx object to query methods; they will retrieve the tx object from the context.
+Ensure that the context obtained in the callback function is passed to all query methods and that only the query methods exported by easysqlite are utilized.

 About